 5. Implement active learning techniques into your course.

 Active learning techniques such as role play, games, debate, and small group discussion are key to deepening student understanding, gaininga wider perspective of learning outcomes to real-life applications, and enhancing intended skills.
 One study by Duncan et al. concluded that debate and small group discussions were particularly helpful techniques for students, while gaming was perceived as less effective.
-If gaming appeals to you as an instructional technique, make explicit connections to the material and how it enhances students’ overall learning to ensure that games are an effective instructional strategy and not simply an enjoyable activity.
+If gaming appeals to you as an teaching technique, make explicit connections to the material and how it enhances students’ overall learning to ensure that games are an effective teaching strategy and not simply an enjoyable activity.
 For moreexamples of approaches to active learning, visit our page about active learning teaching tips.

 6. Maximize learning by utilizing LMS capabilities, such as Canvas, to facilitate discussions and asynchronous materials.

 Learning can and should happen outside of the classroom, and technology is key to facilitating that learning experience.
 Battle et al. (2020) contend that student use of asynchronous course material allows for flexibility of learning and provides time for students to digest material at their own pace.
 Likewise, Berg (2003) found that the use of technology enabled students to “personalize a course’s content and collaborate with the professor [and peers to shape their] direction and focus” (p.46).
-They conclude that, in online discussions, it would be beneficial at times for instructors to facilitate the online space so that discussions are meaningful and engaging.
+They conclude that, in online discussions, it would be beneficial at times for teachers to facilitate the online space so that discussions are meaningful and engaging.

 Balassiano, K., Rosentrater, K., & Marcketti, S. (2014).
 Student perceptions of duallisted courses.
 Journal of Effective Teaching, 14(1), p.
 20-32.
 Retrieved from https://lib.dr.iastate.edu/aeshm_pubs/56